-For 2023, based on the methodology described above, the average daily VaR for foreign exchange rate risk was € 1.55 million (€ 1.43 million in 2022), which corresponds to about 0.4% of Tier I own funds.
+For 2024, based on the methodology described above, the average daily VaR for foreign exchange rate risk was € 2.06 million (€ 1.55 million in 2023), which corresponds to about 0.4% of Tier I own funds.
+Due to the fact that the exposure to exchange rate risk is practically fully covered by FX swaps, the sensitivity analysis for exchange rate risk reveals a very low sensitivity to exchange rate changes (the shock of 30% in the EUR/USD exchange rate on 31.12.2024 results in an impact of only 0.2% of own funds).